opencog/atomspace/opencog/atomspace/README-DeepSpace.md

 new Atoms are added, and some Atoms are deleted.

-The URE might be able to use this ability, but currently, it appears that it has invented its own subsystem for doing somethig similar.
+The URE might be able to use this ability, but currently, it appears that it has invented its own subsystem for doing something similar.

 A "change-set" is meant to convey the same idea as in git: a single, coherent set of changes to many Atoms, rather than some piecemeal,